newmarcel/KeepingYouAwake/README.md

 ## Building the Source Code

-*KeepingYouAwake* uses [Carthage](https://github.com/Carthage/Carthage) as dependency manager.
-You can install Carthage with [Homebrew](http://brew.sh).
-Type `brew update && brew install carthage` and call `carthage bootstrap` in the *KeepingYouAwake* source code folder to download and build all dependencies.
+*KeepingYouAwake* uses [Sparkle](https://github.com/sparkle-project/Sparkle/tree/ui-separation-and-xpc)'s `ui-separation-and-xpc` branch to deliver updates.
+You can build and sign Sparkle with `make Vendor`.
+To build a release version of the app just run `make dist`.

 ## License